invisibleink-asia/cf-worker-image-transformer/readme.md

-# Cloudflare Worker for Image Transformer for drop-in text replace in WordPress
+# Cloudflare Worker for WordPress Cloudflare Image Transformers

 Duplicate `wrangler.example.toml` and replace worker name and `IMG_HOST` before deploy.
 Deploy this worker to Cloudflare Worker and replace hostname in image url to worker url and it should be ready to go.